Azure/azure-powershell/src/ResourceManager/Reservations/Commands.Reservations/help/Get-AzureRmReservationCatalog.md

 ```

 ### -Location
-Filters the skus based on the location specified in this parameter
+Specifies the location of the reserved resources in the catalog

 ```yaml